Alice in Wonderland Trivia: How Much Do You Remember?

-This Alice in Wonderland trivia quiz helps you see what you remember about Alice, the Mad Hatter, and more.
-Answer quick questions, enjoy a bit of whimsy, and learn a new fact or two as you go.
-When you finish, try the ultimate quiz for a harder round.
+This Alice in Wonderland trivia quiz helps you check what you remember about Alice, the Mad Hatter, and more from the classic book.
+Answer quick questions, see instant results, and learn a neat detail or two along the way.
+When you finish, try the Alice in Wonderland character quiz, take a turn through the Wizard of Oz quiz, or explore Charlie and the Chocolate Factory.

 Study Outcomes